Alvotech Initiates Patient Study for AVT06, a Proposed Biosimilar for Eylea®

 - The patient study is expected to enroll approximately 444 participants globally

-REYKJAVIK, Iceland, July 07, 2022 (GLOBE NEWSWIRE) -- Alvotech (NASDAQ: ALVO), a global biotech company specializing in the development and manufacture of biosimilar medicines for patients worldwide, announced today the initiation of the company’s confirmatory clinical study for AVT06 (aflibercept), a biosimilar candidate to Eylea®.
+REYKJAVIK, ICELAND (July 7, 2022) – Alvotech (NASDAQ: ALVO), a global biotech company specializing in the development and manufacture of biosimilar medicines for patients worldwide, announced today the initiation of the company’s confirmatory clinical study for AVT06 (aflibercept), a biosimilar candidate to Eylea®.
 The objective of the study is to compare AVT06 and Eylea® in terms of efficacy, safety, and immunogenicity in adult patients with neovascular (wet) age-related macular degeneration (AMD).

 The study (ALVOEYE) is a randomized, double-masked, parallel-group, multicenter, therapeutic equivalence study, and is expected to enroll approximately 444 participants globally.
 The study’s primary endpoint is the change in best corrected visual acuity (BVCA) from baseline to week 8.